zentrocdot/Bash/SED_Scripts/CONTRIBUTING.md

 <p align="justify">Help is particularly welcome for the open questions.</p>

 1. I have not yet been able to find out whether it is possible to address lines 2 to the second last line.
+2. Is there a sed way to use command line arguments without using Bash and Bash variables.